 Monero is solving this problem.
 Next, we’ll see how it is done in practice.

-Monero beginner’s guide – the view key
+Monero and the view key

 Bitcoin transactions are coins being sent from one address to another, meaning from one public key to another.
 These addresses (keys) are visible in the Bitcoin blockchain, as explained earlier.
 The private key is only known by the wallet owner.

 Monero is solving the privacy issue by using three different keys: a private key, a public key, and a view key.
-The private and public key work just like they do in the Bitcoin blockchain.
+The private and the public key work just like they do in the Bitcoin blockchain.

 The view key is only known by the wallet owner.
 It can be given to a third party, though, if the address needs to be audited by an authority.